 To ensure that you will receive the benefit of a full academic advising appointment, please arrive at least 30 minutes before the Center closes for the day.

 An up-to-date list of available classes can be found on MyRCC by selecting “Course Search.”

 Step 6: Attend New Student Orientation

 New student orientation is held shortly before the start of each Fall and Spring semester.
 Attendance is mandatory for all new students.
-Fall 2020 orientation has ended.
-We will announce the spring dates, soon.
-If you are a new student with questions, please visit the Student Services Directory.
+All spring 2021 orientation sessions have occured.
+Fall 2021 orientation dates will be released later this spring.

 Step 7: Show Proof of Immunization for all full-time students (12 or more credits)

 Massachusetts General Law requires all full-time students (12 or more credits), and all Health Sciences and International Students to provide proof of immunization against specific diseases.
 The required immunizations are: Tdap (booster within the past ten years); two doses of MMR (measles, mumps, rubella); three doses of Hepatitis B and two doses of varicella (chickenpox).
 Tuberculosis requirements must be completed by all Health Sciences students and International Students.
 The Enrollment Office will provide students with the Immunization and Health Information Form for completion by the health care provider and the Medical History Record Form for completion by the student.

 Step 8: CONNECT with RCC on Facebook and Twitter for important updates, including Admissions, Registration and Financial Aid.